Checkpoints

 Create the green server without a network tag.

-Still in the Console, in the VM instances dialog, click Create instance.
+Still in the Console, on the VM instances page, click Create Instance.

 Click Create.